">

 Nokia 2626

-About: Entry Level from Nokia – There are many pluses to this phone.
+📰 Why this phone matters: Entry Level from Nokia – There are many pluses to this phone.
 It is about 91gms in weight and has a phonebookwhich can hold 300 entries.
 It has a four way navigation key which makes the phone easy to use.
 It also has a FM radio which can be played on speaker while listeningthrough headphones.
-I really like the voice recording facility as well which can be used on and off calls.
+I really like the voice recording facility as well which can be used on and off calls.📝 Reviews when released: N/A 💔

 -